fricklerhandwerk/home-damager/README.md

 While Home Manager environments are declarative, installation is not!

-In my opinion, installing Home Manager should work like this:
+In my opinion, using Home Manager should work like this:

 1. Add a `default.nix` in a directory of choice.